daqhris/daqhris.github.io/crypto-growth-fund.md

     - [Disclaimers](https://daqhris.com/crypto-growth-fund/#disclaimers)

 ## Definitions
-Hello,👋🏾!
-Let's start off by getting a common understanding and a clear definition of this fund.
+Hello!
+Let's start off by getting a common understanding what is this fund.
 You will find below detailed explanations for: `growth fund`, `crypto` and `crypto growth fund`.

 ### What is a growth fund?